 This trend is particularly evident in the financial sector.
 Back in 2017, the PWC Global Fintech report found that 88% of legacy banking organizations feared that the emergence of new financial technology companies would lead to a significant loss in revenue in areas such personal loans, money transfers and payments.
 As a result, 82% of these organizations stated that they are undertaking steps to increase collaboration with emergent fintech companies.
 The sentiments were also shared by major financial service firms, 50% of which expressed a desire to harness the predictive and disruptive capabilities of fintech startups by acquiring them directly.

-Within the fintech sector and beyond, the rapid rise in startup companies worldwide – resulting largely from the growth of cloud-based applications like Amazon Web Services – will continue to result in increasingly diverse B2B partnerships, setting the tone for disruptive innovation well into 2019.
+Within the fintech sector and beyond, the rapid rise in startup companies worldwide – resulting largely from the growth of cloud-based applications like Amazon Web Services – will continue to result in increasingly diverse B2B partnerships, setting the tone for disruptive innovation trends well into 2019.

 2. Ideating On-The-Go with Mobile-Centric Technologies